wasjabloch/wasjabloch.github.io/index.md

 ---

-I am a postdoctoral researcher at the University of British Columbia, investigating continental fault zones and subduction zones using seismology.
-My research involves the the creation of highly resloved earthquake catalogs, characterization of individual earthquakes, and investigation of the seismic waveform to learn about Earth's interior sturcture.
+I am a postdoctoral researcher at the University of British Columbia, investigating continental fault zones, subduction zones and subsurface fluid processes using seismology.
+My research involves the the creation of highly resloved earthquake catalogs, earthquake characterization, receiver functions and seismic tomographies to learn about earthquake and Earth's interior sturcture.

-I am previliged to live and work on the traditional, ancestral, unceded territories of the xʷməθkʷəy̓əm (Musqueam) peoples.
+I am previliged to live and work on the traditional, ancestral, unceded territories of the xʷməθkʷəy̓əm Musqueam.